rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 =======================================================

-Netmon is an early 2019 Windows machine on the Hack the Box platform, rated easy as the .
+Netmon is an early 2019 Windows machine on the Hack the Box platform, rated easy.
 It provides a simple attack surface with a piece of vulnerable software to create a few steps during our scanning and enumeration phase.

 <p>&nbsp;</p>
 =======================================================